Speech Impairments Special Needs Factsheet

 Speech impairments can make it hard to communicate.
-Someone with a speech impairment may have difficulty with articulation (production of speech sounds), voice (pitch, resonance, or loudness), or fluency (flow of speech).
+Someone with a speech impairment may have trouble with:

 Stuttering, or stammering is a problem that interferes with fluent speech.

-Lisping is an articulation disorder and refers to a specific substitution involving the letters "s" and "z."
+Lisping is an articulation disorder.
+It refers to a specific substitution involving the letters "s" and "z."
 A person who lisps replaces those sounds with "th."